ga-wdi-pvd/http-mvc-intro-rails/README.md

 ![Rails folder structure](images/rails_folders.png)

 While all these files may be daunting at first, you're already familiar with many of these components from your work with Sinatra.
-Additionally, you can ignore a lot of the other stuff until you need to incorporate some weird gem or dependency.
-So we started learning about *"convention over configuration"* during the class for Active Record.

-As we scale to a Rails size application, We can quickly see the need for conventions in such a massive framework.
+As we scale to a Rails size application, we can quickly see the need for conventions in such a massive framework.
 Specifically for folder and file structure, Rails can be quite particular about how we name things.
 Throughout this week we'll be going through a bunch of different conventions we need to follow.